asonna/MrFixIt-dotnet/README.md

 * Open the MrFixIt.sln in Visual Studio.
 * Start the local server by hitting the play button.
 * Build/Run the Program
+* You can use the following info to log in by default using the db data. email: asonna; password: Asonna123!
 * Open the microsoft SQL only if you want to see the tables

 ## Support and contact details